EmergingThreats/query-api-docs/source/index.md

 Parameter | Optional? | Description
 --------- | --------- | -----------
 domain | No |
-dates | No | The dates the domain has been observed to have been associated with the specified IP.
+first_seen | No | The date the domain was first seen associated to the IP. last_seen | No | The date the domain was last seen associated to the IP.

 ## Get IP related IDS events